“Even in this shitty state, dead men make the news if they die right.”

 Just complete and total silence.

-Amelie: Amelie shakes her head and removes her hands from her ears.
+Support: Amelie shakes her head and removes her hands from her ears.
 Her fingers point down like legs and ‘walk’ towards the door before she gives an alternating thumbs up thumbs down, looking for approval.

-Support: He tilts his head as if listening, then gives her the thumbs up and starts the belly crawl to the door.
+Emmett: He tilts his head as if listening, then gives her the thumbs up and starts the belly crawl to the door.

 GM: The two progress through the gloomy, dust-lined corridor without apparent incident.

-Support: He shrugs, and mouths the words, Voice gone.
+Emmett: He shrugs, and mouths the words, Voice gone.

 He sits up and looks at her, each mouthed word accompanied by a gesture.
 Where.
 Can.
 I find you.

-“Focus on Tantsy.
+Support: “Focus on Tantsy.
 I can’t control this yet to find you.
 Give me your full name.”

-Support: “Emmett Delacroix.”
+Emmett: “Emmett Delacroix.”
 He hesitates.
 “You… can probably look me up.”

 He does not seem thrilled by the prospect.

-Amelie: “Amelie Savard,” she offers back.
+Support: “Amelie Savard,” she offers back.
 “I will pay you back.”

 “We should find a place to plan our next move.
 I don’t want you to have to face… outside unprepared.”

-Support: Emmett frowns.
+Emmett: He frowns.
 “How could it be that bad?”

 “The Superdome.
 Just… don’t let it see you.
 You aren’t there, no matter what you see.
 The rest is just like this hospital.”